eisopux/checker-framework-eclipse/README.md

 ## Using this Plugin

-As You can test the plugin by clicking the Run button in the Eclipse Plugin Development IDE (PDE).
+You can test the plugin by clicking the Run button in the Eclipse Plugin Development IDE (PDE).

 The plugin will automatically start the language server when a `.java` file is opened.
 To re-run the checker, either save the changes in the file or re-open the file.